-If you have decided to end your tenancy with us please read through the information on this page, which includes details of what you need to do as well as a handy moving out checklist.
+If you have decided to end your tenancy with us, please read through the information on this page.
+It includes details of what you need to do, as well as a handy moving out checklist.

 There are a number of options you may wish to consider if you have chosen to move on from your tenancy with us.
-In certain circumstances, it may be possible to pass your tenancy on to another member of your family.
+Sometimes it may be possible to pass your tenancy on to another member of your family.
 You may also be able to apply for a transfer or a mutual exchange.

 How to end your tenancy

-- You need to give us at least four weeks’ notice in writing.
+- You need to give us at least one calendar month's notice in writing.